Neural decoding: Overview

 When looking at a picture, people's brains are constantly making decisions about what object they are looking at, where they need to move their eyes next, and what they find to be the most salient aspects of the input stimulus.
 As these images hit the back of the retina, these stimuli are converted from varying wavelengths to a series of neural spikes called action potentials.
-These pattern of action potentials are different for different objects and different colors; we therefore say that the neurons are encoding objects and colors by varying their spike rates or temporal pattern.
+These patterns of action potentials are different for different objects and different colors; we therefore say that the neurons are encoding objects and colors by varying their spike rates or temporal patterns.
 Now, if someone were to probe the brain by placing electrodes in the primary visual cortex, they may find what appears to be random electrical activity.
 These neurons are actually firing in response to the lower level features of visual input, possibly the edges of a picture frame.
 This highlights the crux of the neural decoding hypothesis: that it is possible to reconstruct a stimulus from the response of the ensemble of neurons that represent it.
 In other words, it is possible to look at spike train data and say that the person or animal being recorded is looking at a red ball.

 With the recent breakthrough in large-scale neural recording and decoding technologies, researchers have begun to crack the neural code and already provided the first glimpse into the real-time neural code of memory traces as memory is formed and recalled in the hippocampus, a brain region known to be central for memory formation.
-Neuroscientists have initiated large-scale brain activity mapping or brain decoding project to construct the brain-wide neural codes.
+Neuroscientists have initiated a large-scale brain activity mapping or brain decoding project to construct brain-wide neural codes.